FreeWaveTechnologies/ZumIQ/End_to_End_Demos/README.rst

 1) Change 3rd Octet of ZIPR and Ethernet Adapter IP addresses to 137.
 Ex 192.168.137.100

-.. note:: To change the radio IP address, enter the FreeWave CLI and enter command 'network.ip_address=***.***.137.***'.
+**Note:** To change the radio IP address, enter the FreeWave CLI and enter command 'network.ip_address=***.***.137.***'.
 To change the ethernet adapter IP address, go to 'network settings', find the adapter that corresponds to the connected ZIPR, right click it, choose ipv4 properties, then change the IP address in there

 2) Click on the adapter bringing internet into the computer (this can be WiFi or ethernet), then at the top of that menu there should be a tab 'Sharing'.
 Click it.